iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Cherry/[#001] 《Cherry PuNK》New Official Account.md

 ## Post
 **CherryPuNK**<br>
 Hi!
-We are the next-gen band《Cherry PuNK》!
+We are the next\-gen band《Cherry PuNK》!

 From now on, all official event announcements and the daily lives of the members will be posted on this account<br>
 The old account will likely not be updated anymore (I think)<br>
-If you follow the old account, please remember to transfer to this one~
+If you follow the old account, please remember to transfer to this one\~

 To those who don't know about us yet:<br>
-We are a two-year-old independent Rock/Post-Rock band from Node 08.<br>
+We are a two\-year\-old independent Rock/Post\-Rock band from Node 08.<br>
-Our members include lead vocalist and guitar - Cherry/ Bass - Frank/ Keyboard - LUMY/ Drums - Dannis<br>
+Our members include lead vocalist and guitar \- Cherry/ Bass \- Frank/ Keyboard \- LUMY/ Drums \- Dannis<br>
 This year, we are very honored to receive the invitation from Monophonic Entertainment to join this big family.<br>
 We are currently working on our first album after we joined (Our previous EPs are also available at Monophonic's marketplace)<br>
 In the future, we will work with the company and bring everyone more amazing events and performances.<br>
-Looking forward to meeting everyone~
+Looking forward to meeting everyone\~

 Vocalist\_Cherry
 ## Replies